googlefonts/how-to-hint-complex-script-variable-fonts/README.md

 **Notes on running the VTT Autohinter for complex script Variable Fonts**

 Before beginning any new Hinting project, it is important to understand the options and requirements for running the VTT Autohinter for complex script Variable fonts.
-VTT has the following options for Autohinting.
+The Visual TrueType tool has the following options for Autohinting.

 **(1) Light Latin Autohinter:** Designed to work for Latin fonts, including Greek and Cyrillic.
 This option can also be used to add hinting to complex script fonts. **Note:** To run the VTT Light Latin Autohinter, for complex script fonts, VTT requires that the font must contain at least the Latin Ascii glyph set.
 If there is no Latin Ascii glyph set, the Light Latin Autohinter will not run, and will return an error message.
 (Unicode 0x48 (H) is missing in this font).